Efficient upsampling for tensor-network and quantum-state encoded functions: Synthetic Random Fields

-In this appendix we present three fundamental techniques for synthesizing random signals and textures: the midpoint displacement algorithm (section~\ref{app: midpoint}), cubic (value) noise with a cubic interpolation kernel (section~\ref{app:cubic_noise}), and Perlin’s gradient noise (section~\ref{App: perlin}).
-Each method, together with a fractal cascade, produces a continuous, fractal-like output, but they differ in how randomness is generated and smoothed.
+In this appendix, we review two fundamental techniques for synthesizing random signals and textures: the midpoint displacement algorithm, Sec.~\ref{app: midpoint}, and Perlin noise, Sec.~\ref{App: perlin}.
+We then describe how these constructions can be extended through fractal superposition to produce continuous, fractal-like fields with scale-dependent roughness.

-Value noise assigns scalar values at integer lattice points and smooths them via convolution with a cubic kernel, yielding continuous outputs with controllable support and smoothness.
-In contrast, gradient noise places random gradient vectors at lattice points and interpolates their dot-products with local offsets, which results in a directly shaped spectral response through the chosen fade function.
-Midpoint displacement uses hierarchical subdivision and random perturbations to build fractal profiles with self-similar structure.